GoHypernet/Galileo-sdk/docs/src/stations.rst

 After clicking the final "Create Station" button, you will see a new station appear in your Stations tab.
 At the point you can now proceed with additional configuration of your Station, such as attaching Landing Zones and inviting collaborators and assigning them permissioned roles.

-Adding a Landing Zone to your Station
+Adding a Landing Zone to Your Station
 ---------------------------------------

 Now that you have created an empty Station, lets add a Landing Zone to it.
 First, go `here <landing_zones.html>`_ to see instructions for setting up your own Landing Zone and authenticating it against your account.